Zero Grocery

 “I'll place an order, and often only three-quarters of it will arrive.
 I have no way of indicating ahead of time which item I want to be substituted and which item I'd rather just have refunded - then I get these random items in my delivery that I don't need.”

-“I wish there was a way for me to know when my order is arriving.
+“I wish there was a way to know when my order is arriving.
 I get hesitant to place an order unless I know I will be home all day to get my delivery out of the sun.”

 “I feel like there is a lot of information that I need to take in and fill out with each one of these [date selection, membership selection, account information fill out] screens.
 It's quite overwhelming.”